Get care

 The IRA limits the cost of all Part B and Part D covered insulins to $35 or less per one-month supply, regardless of what drug tier the insulin is on or what Part D coverage phase a member is in.
 For Part B insulins that are administered through durable medical equipment like pumps, the $35 monthly limit applies only to the insulin, not the cost of the equipment.

-$0 cost-share for recommended Part D vaccines
+$0 cost-sharing for recommended Part D vaccines

-- Prior to the IRA, people with Part D plans who reached the catastrophic coverage stage would continue to pay five percent of their drug costs for the rest of the year.
+• Prior to the IRA, people with Part D plans who reached the Catastrophic Coverage stage would continue to pay five percent of their drug costs for the rest of the year.

 Resources